 Babb's figure of Gainsborough for the V&A.

-S N Babb, not to be confused with the earlier Bubb, whose initials are JG, is a rather obscure sculptor whose work mostly dates from the turn of the century through to the end of the 1920s.
+Stanley Nicholson Babb, not to be confused with the earlier Bubb, whose initials are JG, is a rather obscure sculptor.
 His most familiar works – the figures of Gainsborough and Romney on the front of the V&A – are not particularly typical of his work, which included allegorical figures and groups on the one hand, and war memorials on the other.
-His allegorical work mainly dates from the 1900s through to the mid-1920s, and features rather full-figured female figures somewhat in the style of Thomas Brock, either single figures, or groups (see for example Love and the Vestal shown on this page), often with infants, and also several panels in high relief with many figures.
+His allegorical work mainly dates from the 1900s through to the mid-1920s, and features rather full-figured female figures somewhat in the style of Thomas Brock, and a good crop of more slender nudes, either single figures, or groups (see for example Love and the Vestal shown on this page), often with infants, and also several panels in high relief with many figures.
 In the mid-1920s he produced the sensuous Jupiter and the Princess of Phoenicia, in deco style, but I am not aware of other pieces he made in this style.
 Babb’s war memorial work includes a Boer War Memorial in Grahamstown, South Africa, but mostly relates to WW1, hence dating from the early 1920s.
 A web search shows he made at least a few portrait busts.
-From the late 1920s, his work seems to have tailed off, though he did produce various works in earthenware pottery, of limited appeal to visitors to these pages.
+From the late 1920s, his work seems to have tailed off, though he did produce various works in earthenware pottery.

 Typical nude figure by Babb, 'The Victim'.